-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2020 AND 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND NINE MONTHS ENDED JULY 31, 2020 AND 2019

-We believe that the therapeutic potential to have a constant release of factor VIII from a hemophilia A patient's own genetically corrected cells placed within the implanted Cell Pouch would be a very significant advancement in the treatment of hemophilia A. We believe Sernova's Cell Pouch with its vascularized tissue lined chambers for therapeutic cells, which has been established by early clinical evidence supporting islet safety and survival in human clinical assessment of diabetes, is an ideal, fully scalable medical device suitable for the potential treatment of hemophilia A. The preliminary preclinical proof-of-concept data used as a basis to support the foundation of the Horizon 2020 Grant was generated in a collaborative agreement between Medicyte GmbH and Sernova Corp where cryopreserved cells with the ex vivo inserted corrected gene for factor VIII were successfully shipped and assessed in Sernova's Cell Pouch at its headquarters in Canada.
+We believe Sernova's Cell Pouch with its vascularized tissue lined chambers for therapeutic cells, which has been established by early clinical evidence supporting islet safety and survival in human clinical assessment of diabetes, is an ideal, fully scalable medical device suitable for the potential treatment of a range of diseases that can be treated with genetically engineered cells.
+We believe that results of research undertaken by the HemaCure Consortium and supported by the Horizon 2020 grant provide preclinical proof-of-concept data to support further development of genetically engineered cell therapies in Sernova's Cell Pouch.